kou1-n/plstss240/docs/CMLformat07.md

 > finite element analysis in our research group.
 All of the FORTAN
 > programs for the FE analysis need to use this format for our
 > conveniences.

+> The relation between the CML format and the variables used in the
+> stress update routine is documented in
+> [stress_variables.md](stress_variables.md).
+Consult that file for
+> details on the meanings of each variable name used in conjunction with
+> this format.
 >
 > We can separate this format into the 3 kinds of data statements,
 > INPUT, OUTPUT and OPTIONAL.
 The INPUT file contains some properties of